RodZill4/godot-platform2d/README.md

 - **Top Left/Right Overflow** is the "amount" of the edge texture that "overflows" from the top.
 - **Angle** is the threshold angle used to select between top and side textures.
 Transitions between textures only happen at control points.

-## Materials
+## Styles

-ThinPlatform and ThickPlatform styles can be created, removed and loaded using the **Material** menu in the 2d view toolbar.
+ThinPlatform and ThickPlatform styles can be created, removed, loaded and saved using the **Style** menu in the 2d view toolbar.
+This menu will be removed once I figure out how to have a correct menu for custom resources in the inspector.